TheThomaas/my-online-cookbook/README.md

 # My Online Cookbook

+This repository is based on [Maël Brunet's template](https://github.com/maeligg/my-online-cookbook)

 My Online Cookbook is a starter kit to create your own website of recipes, using [Eleventy](https://11ty.io) and [Netlify CMS](https://www.netlifycms.org/).
 It is meant to be both highly accessible (including to non-developers), as well as fully customisable should you want to use it as a starting off point.

 Presentation & set-up instructions : https://myonlinecookbook.xyz/